 Grandma Pickle: One of your boys, Zidane, told me to collect the money he owes from you.
 His friend ate one of my pickles without paying.Baku: WHAT!?
 Why do I gotta pay?Grandma Pickle: He said you'd take care of it.
 That'll be 100 gil.Baku: I'm gonna wring his neck!

-- As if that isn't entertaining enough, The Dev Team Thinks of Everything.
+- As if that isn't entertaining enough, Developers' Foresight is in affect during the scene.
 If you don't have enough gil in your inventory to pay (basically, you have to go a shop and use it all up), then Zidane tells Grandma Pickle that Baku will pay the debt.
 Cue the Active Time Event "Give Me My Money," in which Grandma demands the money from Baku.

 - After you enter Esto Gaza, you can get Zidane to chat up a chick while her guy is right beside her.